Fort Lauderdale Nursing Home Injury Lawyer

-Here are some common red flags of nursing home negligence or abuse.
+Here are some common red flags of nursing home abuse and neglect.

-- A chaotic environment at the facility, including noise, bad smells, and unanswered phones or call nurse lights.
+- A chaotic environment at the facility.
+This includes noise, bad smells, and unanswered phones or call nurse lights.
 This often indicates that the nursing home is understaffed, which is one of the most common factors in nursing home negligence cases.

 - Your loved one seems to either be overmedicated or under-medicated.
 Some common indicators of this include new confusion or drowsiness that would indicate that the patient has been given too much medication or that he or she has not been adequately monitored for dangerous side effects.

-- Your loved one is incontinent because he or she did not get timely assistance when needing the toilet.
+- Bedsores or soiled linen.
+Your loved one is incontinent because he or she did not get timely assistance when needing the toilet.
 He or she has bedsores in the diaper area that suggest he or she was left in soiled clothing after episodes of incontinence.

-- Your loved one has a messy or soiled appearance due to assistance with personal care needs.
+- Soiled appearance.
+Your loved one has a messy or soiled appearance due to assistance with personal care needs.

-- Your loved one appears dehydrated or malnourished, presenting with signs such as unexpected weight loss, dry and cracked lips, swollen tongue, and weakness.
+- Dehydrated or malnourished.
+Your loved one appears dehydrated or malnourished, presenting with signs such as unexpected weight loss, dry and cracked lips, swollen tongue, and weakness.

-- Your loved one has unexplained injuries or bruising, or is behaving in an agitated, withdrawn, or fearful manner that is different from how he or she normally behaves.
+- Injuries and bruising.
+Your loved one has unexplained injuries or bruising, or is behaving in an agitated, withdrawn, or fearful manner that is different from how he or she normally behaves.

-- Your loved one has unexplained withdrawals from his or her bank account, is missing personal items, or has begun furnishing staff members with lavish gifts.
+- Financial withdrawals.
+Your loved one has unexplained withdrawals from his or her bank account, is missing personal items, or has begun furnishing staff members with lavish gifts.

 Seeking Compensation for Nursing Home Negligence in Fort Lauderdale

 Injuries arising to a resident at a nursing home due to negligence fall under the wide umbrella of personal injury law.
-In Florida, the process for recovering damages resulting from the negligence usually involves filing a lawsuit against the facility and/or specific staff members.
+Florida law outlines the process for recovering damages resulting from the negligence.
+A nursing home abuse lawyer can file a lawsuit against the facility and/or specific staff members.
 This is a legal claim filed in civil court that seeks to prove liability for the injury and to show the expenses and impacts that the victim has incurred as a result of the injury.
 A wrongful death lawsuit can provide the resident’s family with compensation if nursing home negligence led to the resident’s death.

-Frequently Asked Questions About Fort Lauderdale Nursing Home Negligence
+Frequently Asked Questions About Fort Lauderdale Nursing Home Abuse and Negligence

 There are more than one million individuals in nursing homes throughout the U.S., with the majority of those residents being over the age of 65 and many experiencing cognitive declines or medical conditions that require round-the-clock supervision and care.
 Nursing homes are tasked with the huge responsibility of not only providing care for both basic needs and medical issues, but in providing a quality of life for the resident as well.
 While many facilities take these responsibilities seriously, others are negligent in the care they provide, leaving vulnerable residents open to injury.